chapel-lang/chapel/doc/rst/developer/bestPractices/TestSystem.rst

-Note that sometimes different compilation arguments will result in different output.  `Testing Different Behavior in Different Settings`_ provides guidance on how to a test could respond to different behavior without modifying the output that is generated.
+Note that sometimes different compilation arguments will result in different output.  `Testing Different Behavior in Different Settings`_ provides guidance on how a test could respond to different behavior without modifying the output that is generated.

 Execution-time Arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~